If you are new to programming and tech, you probably want to learn to code for free in the beginning.

 Are you interested in building websites, mobile apps, games, or data science projects?

 Once you know which field you want to specialize in, it’s easier to find the right programming language to learn first.
-And that’s when you can choose from the free learning resources in this post.
+Then you can choose from the free learning resources in this post.

-Remember that it’s perfectly OK to use free courses to learn the basics.
-You want to make sure coding is really your thing before you invest money in paid courses and other material.
+It’s perfectly OK to use free courses to learn the basics.
+You want to make sure coding is really your thing before you invest money in paid resources.